0.0 Executive Summary

 - Policy Remediation

-- Firewall Rules: Implemented an explicit allow rule for TCP/UDP Port 53 from the LAN network to the pfSense resolver.
+- Firewall Rules: An explicit allow rule was implemented for TCP/UDP Port 53 from the LAN network to the pfSense resolver.

-- Unbound Configuration: Enabled DNS Forwarding Mode to ensure queries are properly forwarded to upstream resolvers.
+- Unbound Configuration: DNS Forwarding Mode is enabled to ensure that queries are properly forwarded to upstream resolvers.

 - Rule Optimization